peerlibrary/meteor-peerdb/README.md

 Triggers
 --------

-You can define triggers which are run every time any of the specified fields changes:
+You can define triggers which are run every time any of the specified fields changes (backticks wrap allows for pure js in CS):

 ```coffee
 class Post extends Post